-But let’s go back to the main question: Do you really need a grammar checker?
+But let’s go back to the main question: do you really need it?

 Well… that’s up to you.
 You may truly feel you don’t need one, or you may be open to (or conscious of) the notion that your grammar could do with the occasional cleanup.
-As long as comprehension doesn’t regularly suffer in your writing, you’ll tend to get along just fine – but it can’t hurt to fire it through a free checker before moving onto the first real meaty part of the post-writing work: The line edit.
+As long as comprehension doesn’t regularly suffer in your writing, you’ll tend to get along just fine – but it can’t hurt to fire it through a free grammar checker before moving onto the first real meaty part of the post-writing work: the line edit.

 Here’s how we (and most AutoCrit users) see the process play out:

 - Your draft (either complete manuscript or separate passages/chapters) is written.

-- Your draft is fed through an online grammar checker to ensure adherence to rules.
+- The draft is then fed through a grammar checking program to ensure adherence to rules.

 - Your grammar-checked draft is put through AutoCrit’s series of editing reports for style corrections – minimizing non-grammatical issues such as repetition, clichés, poor pacing, over-description and adverb overload.
-Should you wish, it’s at this stage you can make use of AutoCrit’s Standout Fiction Algorithm to compare your work to successful novels in your genre – giving you the best possible context-driven guidance for your personal line edit.
+Should you wish, it’s at this stage you can compare your work to successful novels in your genre – giving you the best possible context-driven guidance for your personal line edit.

 - Your freshly self-edited writing is passed to your human editor, who gets to work straight away on story development – pointing out flaws in character arcs, story beats, logical inconsistencies, and all those finer details that get the story itself to a publishable standard.